dodycode/nestjs-book-api/README.md

 # Books API (WORK IN PROGRESS)

-My Personal API Project that build for practice [Repository Design Pattern](https://cubettech.com/resources/blog/introduction-to-repository-design-pattern/).
+My Personal API Project that build for learning about [Repository Design Pattern](https://cubettech.com/resources/blog/introduction-to-repository-design-pattern/).

 ## How to run